 The Perks of Living in Palawan

-After 21 years of living in Palawan I went home to Mindanao and became a “laptop worker”.
-And while in Mindanao I thought deeply about what it is in Palawan that makes me want to come back.
+After 21 years of living in Palawan, I went home to Mindanao and became a “laptop worker.”
+And while in Mindanao, I thought deeply about what it is in Palawan that makes me want to come back.
 Was it the Kambak-kambak (come back, come back) syndrome?
-I’m not really a believer but I think it is working on me.
-Or, maybe just watching the scenery below…
+I’m not a believer, but I think it worked on me.
+Or maybe just watching the scenery below.

 Living in Palawan’s Capital City

-Two years in Mindanao, the Kambak-kambak syndrome is unstoppable.
-I got back here and I can see that urban development is setting in.
-Shopping malls, gated housing, road works and pipe works for water and fiber optic internet services, banks are rolling in, car dealers, and this I won’t hide to my readers, increase in crime rate, specially thieves.
-And this too, while writing this page at 11:00 in the evening there is a barrage of noise from people talking in the micro-phone.
+Two years in Mindanao, the Kambak-Camelbak syndrome is unstoppable.
+I got back here, and I can see that urban development is setting in.
+Shopping malls, gated housing, road works and pipe works for water and fiber optic internet services, banks are rolling in, car dealers, and this I won’t hide to my readers, increase in crime rate, especially thieves.
+While writing this page at 11:00 in the evening, there is a barrage of noise from people talking through the microphone.
 Guess who?
-The Boys Scouts, who are supposed to have been trained about respect and service to mankind, are the ones disturbing our sleep.
+The Boys Scouts.
+They are supposed to be the ones trained about respect and service to humanity, but are doing the opposite, disturbing our sleep.
 And, on some nights, karaoke in the wee hours of the night.

 Living in Palawan, A Matter of Perspective

 Hmm.
-Let’s see, I like the shopping mall of course for once again we are able to watch movies in the big screen.
-And Robinson’s Place Palawan has a high resolution 3D screen to boot!
-SM Supermart has the directors chair!
+Let’s see.
+I like the shopping mall, of course, for once again, we can watch movies on the big screen.
+And Robinson’s Place Palawan has a high-resolution 3D screen to boot!
+SM Supermart has the director’s chair!
 Puerto Princesa had been without movie houses for as long as I can remember.
-The last big screen show I watched here was that Hugh Grant and Drew Barrymore movie, Music and Lyrics.
+The last big-screen show I watched here was that Hugh Grant and Drew Barrymore movie, Music and Lyrics.